HerbEra Inhaleix Tincture

 Health benefits

-HerbEra Inhaleix tincture contains a synergistic blend of herbs that support the body's natural processes, in line with the EFSA guidelines.
+HerbEra Inhaleix Tincture contains a synergistic blend of herbs that support the body's natural processes, in line with EFSA guidelines.
 Research and traditional use point to the following possible benefits:

 -

-Helps support the comfort of the respiratory tract and soothe the irritation of the throat and throat
+Helps to support comfort in the respiratory tract and soothe irritation in the throat and pharynx

 -

-Can contribute to normal mucus and light breathing
+Can contribute to normal mucus release and ease breathing

 -

-Contributes to the normal function of the immune system
+Contributes to the normal functioning of the immune system

 -